zhangzlab/covid_balf/README.md

 ## NKT.cell.annotation.meta.txt
 Cell type annotations for NK&T cells.
 ## nCov.rds
-The rds file is available at http://cells.ucsc.edu/covid19-balf/nCoV.rds.
+The data has been deployed in https://covid19-balf.cells.ucsc.edu.
+And you can download the annotated Seurat rds file at http://cells.ucsc.edu/covid19-balf/nCoV.rds.